 Jim Ware is a workplace futurist and meeting design strategist who works with committed change leaders to create strategic conversations that engage staff and produce meaningful results.

 He is a former Harvard Business School professor who has invested his entire career enabling clients to invent and control their own futures by exploring and interpreting the changing nature of work, the workforce, and the workplace.
 He facilitates conversations and collaborative learning, builds scenarios of alternative futures, and transforms ideas and insights into bottom-line results.

-In true 21st-century fashion, Jim wears several hats.
-He is the founder and Executive Director of The Future of Work…unlimited, Global Research Director for Occupiers Journal Ltd., and a Partner with The FutureWork Forum.
-He is also a co-founder of the Great Work Cultures movement.
+In true 21st-century fashion, Jim wore several hats before retiring from active management in 2020.
+He was the founder and Executive Director of The Future of Work…unlimited, Global Research Director for Occupiers Journal Ltd., and a Partner with The FutureWork Forum.
+He was also a co-founder of the Great Work Cultures movement.

 His latest book, Making Meetings Matter: New Rules and Cool Tools for Corporate Conversations in the Digital Age, was published by Indie Books International in February, 2016.

 Jim has held senior management positions at several leading-edge professional services firms, including KPMG (now Bearing Point), Computer Sciences Corporation, Unisys Corporation’s Information Services Group, and The Concours Group (now nGenera).